Agent-powered changelog automation§

 Procedural Gaslighting§

-My biggest worry is the Procedural Gaslighting problem.
+My biggest worry is the Procedural Gaslighting [1] problem.
 Most skills are no more than natural language instructions in a single file.
 When I tried that approach, the agent’s output looked correct at first glance, but on deeper inspection turned out to be meaningless.
 Digging into the agent’s work, it seemed majorly incentivized to sneak in “helpful scripts” which in practice completely ignored the prescribed workflow.
 I had to create a rather complex, single-purpose gambiarra in order to force the agent to do its job thoroughly.
+To be clear, ceteris parabus, docs will get created and updated more in a world with agents than a world without.
+But to achieve the ultimate goal of 100% complete, accurate, and effective docs, we will probably need tools that follow prescribed processes rigorously and reliably. agents need control flow, not more prompts resonated with my changelog automation experience.

 Most complete solution yet§

 The agent-based changelog automation is still my most complete solution to date, by far.
-My previous best record was probably 40-50% of the complete, end-to-end changelog authoring process, whereas I reckon that the agent-based solution has brought it up to 70-80%.
+My previous best record was probably 30-40% of the complete, end-to-end changelog authoring process, whereas I reckon that the agent-based solution has brought it up to 70-80%.

 Appendix: Previous attempts§